 *EVEN IF YOU ARE NOT RIDING THE ROUTE COMPETITIVELY YOU MUST REGISTER TO USE THE PARKING AREA OR BE ON THE START/FINISH PROPERTY.

 The route starts and finishes on private property, and the parking fee is included in your registration.
 We will provide you with the exact location after you register.
 The parking is day-use only at this time.
 No overnight parking.

-Camping at the ride start is currently NOT ALLOWED, but should be available soon!
+Camping at the ride start is currently NOT ALLOWED.

 There are two ways to have your ITT verified for placement on the ITT Leaderboard.
 You can submit a Strava file to us after the ride or you can set up tracking with Trackleaders.com which will allow your friends and family to watch your progress "live" during your ride.
 Please contact Trackleaders at least a week prior to your intended ride date.
 (Allow more time if you need to rent a "Spot" tracking device from them.)